stepanstipl/kore/doc/alpha-local-quick-start.md

 We'll be using `kubectl`, the Kubernetes CLI, to make the deployment.
 If you don't have it already, [please install and setup kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-macos).

-Once `kubectl` is installed, `korectl` should be used to configure it with details of your new cluster, including short-lived credentials to access it:
+Now we have to configure our `kubectl` kubeconfig in ~/.kube/config with our new GKE cluster.

 ```shell script
 bin/korectl clusters auth -t team-appvia